How much does it cost to install or replace a sliding glass door?

 Marvin sliding patio doors cost $2,800 to $3,900 or more, depending on the size, number of panels, configuration, and series.
 Marvin’s limited warranty is 20 years for glass up to 60 square feet, 10 years for larger doors or non-glass materials, and 5 years for interior-finish defects.

 Marvin sliding glass doors are available in two, three, or four-panel configurations and come in 3 different series: Signature, Elevate, and Essential.

 Masterpiece sliding glass doors cost $750 to $1,900.
-Masterpiece doors are fiberglass, come in standard sizes only, and are sold exclusively through Home Depot.
+Masterpiece doors are fiberglass and come in standard sizes only.
 Masterpiece provides a 10-year warranty on decorative glass and 20-year on clear glass.
 Masterpiece sliding doors are an Energy Star partner with six times more energy-efficiency than wooden doors.

 Large sliding glass doors cost $4,000 to $7,000 for between 8 to 12 feet wide.
 Custom, oversized sliding doors to cost $900 to $1,200 per linear foot and a minimum of $100 per linear foot for installation.
 Individual door panels are available up to 6 feet wide and 11 feet high.